kanutron/AssistantAI/README.md

 # Privacy warning

-Selected code may be sent to the remote and third party API servers for processing (i.e.: OpenAI, see below), so make sure you have the necessary permissions to do so.
+Selected code, file path, name, file size and symbols may be sent to the remote third party API servers for processing (i.e.: OpenAI, see below), so make sure you have the necessary permissions to do so.

 # Usage